JRiggles/Censor-Analyzer-for-Aseprite/README.md

 ## Requirements
 This extension has been tested on Mac OS (specifically Mac OS Sequoia 15.4.1)

+The extension is currently Mac OS-only.
+Future releases will also support Windows.
+Linux support is not an immediate goal, but if I can get it working I will!

 It is intended to run on Aseprite version 1.3.7 or later and requires API version 28 (as long as you have the latest version of Aseprite, you should be fine!)

 ## Permissions